Current employer: Atkins

 I would look to get a job sorted before the final year of university.
 I did not take the job I was offered after my placement, whereas friends who did take a job avoided juggling their dissertations, final year projects, and travelling around the country for interviews.

 In the engineering world, experience is vital.
 It is never too early to apply for internships or work experience, even if it is a few weeks work for a local firm.
-I had just over a year on-site, gaining experience while studying at Plymouth University.
+I had just over a year on-site, gaining experience while studying at the University of Plymouth.
 While it was hugely beneficial when it came to applying for jobs, it also helped me to realise that I did not want to pursue contracting; instead, moving into a more technical role.

 How did studying at Plymouth help you?

-The broad spectrum of modules provided by Plymouth University gave me a solid grounding in many fields – some of which are not studied at other universities.
+The broad spectrum of modules provided by the University of Plymouth gave me a solid grounding in many fields – some of which are not studied at other universities.
 This gave me the advantage when it came to interviewing for jobs.
-Plymouth University also has excellent facilities and very supportive academic staff.
+The University of Plymouth also has excellent facilities and very supportive academic staff.
 Both of these aspects helped me to develop and achieve my aims.

 What is your favourite memory of studying at Plymouth?